att-circ-contrl/SynchBox/README.md

 location (in the "`code-firmware`" folder or in the folder the "`SynchBox`" project is installed in), and type "`make hex`".

+* To build release packages for all of the I/O SynchBox's hardware components and peripherals, type "`make hwpkgs`".
+Board fabrication files, meshes, and various documentation files are left in the subprojects' "`packages`" directories.

 ## Remarks